-(1) As of December 31, 2007, 702,032.1250 common units of MagnaChip Semiconductor LLC were available in the aggregate for future issuance under either the MagnaChip Semiconductor LLC Equity Incentive Plan or the MagnaChip Semiconductor LLC California Equity Incentive Plan.
+(1) As of December 31, 2007, 702,032.1250 common units of MagnaChip Semiconductor LLC equity Incentive Plan or the MagnaChip Semiconductor LLC California Equity Incentive Plan.
 See narrative below for information regarding the aggregate reserve under our equity compensation plans.

 In October 2004 and March 2005, respectively, the board of directors of MagnaChip Semiconductor LLC adopted the MagnaChip Semiconductor LLC Equity Incentive Plan and the MagnaChip Semiconductor LLC California Equity Incentive Plan, which we refer to as the Equity Incentive Plans.
-The equityholders of MagnaChip Semiconductor LLC approved only the MagnaChip Semiconductor LLC California Equity Incentive Plan in March 2005.
-The Equity Incentive Plans each provide for the award of nonstatutory options, unit appreciation rights, or SARs, and restricted unit awards to employees, consultants or non-employee directors of MagnaChip and its subsidiaries.
+The equityholders of MagnaChip Semiconductor LLC approved only the MagnaChip Semiconductor LLC California Equity Incentive Plans each provide for the award of nonstatutory options, unit appreciation rights, or SARs, and restricted unit awards to employees, consultants or non-employee directors of MagnaChip and its subsidiaries.
 However, only options and restricted unit awards have been granted under the Equity Incentive Plans.
 Subject to adjustment in the event of certain corporate transactions or events, the maximum aggregate number of MagnaChip units that are available for grant under both plans collectively is 7,890,864, all of which may be granted under either plan, provided that the aggregate number of units granted under both plans collectively does not exceed 7,890,864.
 Units subject to awards that expire, are forfeited or otherwise terminate will again be available for grant under the plans.